erkobridee/nx-gatsby/README.md

 - to run the gatsby generate site inside of the nx workspace you should use the command:

 `nx serve generated-site-name` (on this example it was `gatsby`)

+- using the Gatsby inside of the Nx workspace it's basically like have 2 react applications, nothing special was notice to be able to use it

 ## Links